eunseo0u0/my-little-monorepo-with-pants/src/todos/README.md

 # Run docker container with Dockerfile in this project
 $ make docker-run

-# Push docker image to repository (need to sign in docker hub)
+# Push docker image to a repository (need to sign in docker hub)
 $ REPOSITORY_NAME=*** make docker-push
 ```